 When map entries are to be changed, care must be taken when the map involved is part of the full map.
-In this case, if the map entry involved is not empty, (it) must be swapped out before it can be replaced.
+In this case, if the map entry involved is not empty, it must be swapped out before it can be replaced.
 The new entry (if there is one) can then be constructed and swapped in.
-Note that overlapping map entries will behave oddly since the whole map is not swapped.
-At the present time, the entire map is recompiled, since a change in the logical map may change the length of the compiled map.
+Note that overlapping map entries will behave oddly since the portions swapped under one map entry may be partially or completely overwritten by the area swapped under a subsequent map entry.
+At the present time the entire map is recompiled, since a change in the logical map may change the length of the compiled map.
 Incremental compilation is not precluded by the design since the logical map contains pointers into the compiled map; however, the implementation of this feature has been deferred.